Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 02 Section 02 · The conventional view What most people believe.

-The conventional read on a low-converting Shopify store is that the funnel is fine and the store needs more or better traffic.
+The conventional view of a low-converting Shopify store is that the funnel is fine and the store needs more or better traffic.
 The argument shows up in agency proposals, in growth-marketing playbooks, and in board decks recommending paid budget increases.
 It is supported by intuition: conversion rate is a ratio, the operator can move the ratio by improving the numerator or by changing the denominator, and changing the denominator with better-targeted traffic looks easier than rebuilding the conversion machinery.

 Belief 01